-Covid 19 update 25/03: In the current circumstances we are endeavouring to make payments within 6 weeks of receiving your verification documentation.
+Covid 19 Alert Level 1 update: We are endeavouring to make payments within 6 weeks of receiving your verification documentation.
 In some cases it may take a little longer.
 Please be patient with us.
 Thank you.

 We're in the process of sending correspondence out to eligible former employees, and we understand that some people might want to verify the source as trustworthy before they respond.

 If you receive an email, it should only come from HolidaysActPayments@justice.govt.nz

 We'll only ask you to send your information to our above email address or the following postal address: